List of maritime disasters in the 20th century

 There are countless incidents reported on marine disasters.

-The sinking of the British ocean liner RMS Titanic in 1912, with over 1,500 fatalities, is probably the most famous shipwreck, but not the biggest in terms of lives lost.
+The sinking of the British ocean liner RMS Titanic in 1912, is probably the most famous shipwreck, but not the biggest in terms of lives lost.
 The wartime sinking of the German Wilhelm Gustloff in January 1945 in World War II by a Soviet Navy submarine, with an estimated loss of about 9,400 people, remains the deadliest isolated maritime disaster ever, excluding such events as the destruction of entire fleets like the 1274 and 1281 storms that are said to have devastated Kublai Khan's fleets in his invasions of Japan.
 The 1987 loss of the Philippine ferry Doña Paz, with an estimated 4,386 dead, is the largest peacetime loss recorded.

 Peacetime

-Many maritime disasters happen outside the realms of war.
 All ships, including those of the military, are vulnerable to problems from weather conditions, faulty design or human error.
-Some of the disasters below occurred in periods of conflict, although their losses were unrelated to any military action.
-The table listings are in descending order with respect to the number of casualties suffered.
+The disasters listed below were not related directly to military action, though some of them occurred during periods of conflict.
+The table listings are in decreasing order with respect to the number of casualties.

+In 1972, the university Seawise University (ex-British liner RMS Queen Elizabeth) caught fire and sank, just a short distance from Kowloon.

 Wartime

-Disasters with high losses of life can occur in times of armed conflict.
+Disasters with great loss of life can also occur in times of armed conflict.
 Shown below are some of the known events with major losses.